Selling Baked Good from Home

 - Create an LLC or other business entity (not a sole proprietorship) to best protect your personal assets from a lawsuit if someone should get sick or have problems with your food items.
 If you have a partner in your venture, you'll want to set up a partnership.

 - Decide what types of baked goods to sell.
 Starting out, it will be easiest to focus on one or two items, such as bread or cookies.
 As you settle into your business, learn what's profitable, and what your customers like, you can expand your menu.
 Also, consider what will make your baked goods stand out.
-For example, are they made from all organic ingredients?
+For example, are your items made from all organic ingredients?
 Are they gluten-free?

 - Write a business plan.